XperiorTR/the-finals-loadout-randomiser/README.md

 # the-finals-loadout-randomiser
 Generates a random THE FINALS loadout.
-Made with python
+Made with python.
-Run it in a online python intrepreter, its more convenient that way
+Run it in a online python intrepreter, its more convenient that way.